- Last updated:

 Council needs to plan and manage development of the road network, while understanding the community’s concerns and recognising constraints and opportunities in meeting that vision.

-For more information please contact the Technical Services Unit via council's customer service centre.
+For more information please contact council - refer to the Technical Services Unit.